How can you get rid of Dry Cuticle Build Up?

 Give them a good drink with some nail oil and continue with this at least twice a day.
 More if you can.

 Dry Cuticles as with dry skin should shed naturally but sometimes they need a bit of help.
 Build-up can easily be removed with a good polishing formula.
-Choose a fine granula scrub in oil Art Deco Art Deco All in One Manicure that can be worked into hands and cuticles to give dulling dry skin cells and cuticles the push.
+Choose a fine granula scrub in oil that can be worked into hands and cuticles to give dulling dry skin cells and cuticles the push.

 Use a Cuticle Remover to remove any cuticle build up in conjunction with a good cuticle pushy tool Tweezerman Pushy and Nail Cleaner that eases back the cuticle.
 Traditionally we have used wooden orange sticks for this and whilst they do the job there are more hygienic and safe tools in metal Tweezerman Pushy and Nail Cleaner rather than using wood that can harbour bugs and splinters.